 - Water cushions vital organs

 Proper hydration positively impacts your productivity.
 According to studies, proper hydration works to promote good mental health, which has a positive impact on overall cognitive function.

 How can I stay hydrated?

 With people becoming more aware of their health, proper eating habits and exercise routines have become more significant than ever.
 Despite this, we are all guilty of occasionally overlooking our need for hydration.
 Here are some tips and tricks to get you sipping.

-- Spice it up by adding natural flavors like herbs or fresh fruits.
+- Spice it up.
+To add some excitement to your drink, add in combinations to your glass or reusable water bottle.
+Try adding natural flavors like herbs or fresh fruits.

 - Eat your H2O.
 Eating water-rich foods is an effective way to increase your water intake.
 Make sure your grocery shopping list includes fruits and vegetables that have high water content.
 Some water rich foods include watermelon, zucchini, cucumber, grapefruits, strawberries, and lettuce.

 - Install a water drinking app on your smartphone.
 There are numerous water monitoring apps available such as Waterlogged, Hydro Coach, and many more that you can download on your Android or iOS device to help you keep track of your daily H2O intake.